Spouse and Fiance(e) Visas

 ♠ They must intend to live together permanently in the UK.

-Bear in mind that some of these requirements are subjective and burden of proof is on the applicant to evidence that they meet them.
+Bear in mind that some of these requirements are subjective and burden of proof is on the applicant.

-Applicants for Fiance(e), Proposed Civil Partner, or Marriage Visitor Visas must evidence that they are seeking entry to the UK to get married or to enter civil partnership within six (6) months of arrival.
+Applicants for Fiance(e), Proposed Civil Partner visa must evidence that they are seeking entry to the UK to get married or to enter civil partnership within 6 months of arrival.

-Applicants for UK Marriage, Spouse, Fiance(e) Visa must also check, in addition to these requirements, whether they are applying from a country where a TB certificate is required.
+Applicants must also check whether they are applying from a country where a TB certificate is required.

 5. What are the financial requirements for the partner, spouse or settlement visa, the unmarried partner visa, and the fiance(e) visa?

-In a nutshell, the financial requirement for partner, spouse, fiance(e) and unmarried partner is to have at least £18600 in annual income from a job in the UK or £62500 in cash savings.
+In a nutshell, the financial requirement for partner, spouse, fiance(e) and unmarried partner, in case they have no children, is to have at least £18600 in annual income from a job in the UK or £62500 in cash savings.

-The financial requirement is In most cases it is the Sponsor’s employment or savings in the UK that are relevant.
-However, that is not always the case and the applicant’s finances may also be considered if, for example, the applicant is also in employment in the UK or if the applicant has access to savings in excess of £16,000 which can be combined with the eligible earnings to meet the financial requirement.
-There are other circumstances in which the sponsor’s income abroad can be relied upon.
+In most cases it is the Sponsor’s employment that is relevant.
+However, that is not always the case and the applicant’s finances may also be considered if, for example, the applicant has savings or income from employment in the UK.

 The income must be from one of the following sources:

-♠ Other specified income of the applicant and partner (in some cases)
+- Other income of the applicant and partner (in some cases)

 ♠ Applicant alone: £18,600